espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Charset issues

-If some characters are not displayed in generated PDF files, it usually can be solved by changing a font in a template.
-For Arabic language use 'AlArabiya' font, for Chinese – 'CID-0 cs'.
+If some characters are not displayed in generated PDF files, it can be usually solved by changing the font in the template.
+For the Arabic language, use 'AlArabiya' font, for Chinese, use 'CID-0 cs'.

 ### Access to templates

-Administrator can add Templates tab at Administration > User Interface.
-An access to templates must be defined in Roles (*Templates* scope).
+An administrator can add the *Templates* tab under Administration > User Interface.
+Access to templates must be defined in Roles (the *Templates* scope).

 ### Page numbering

-Placeholders are only available in footer (and header if it's set to be printed on each page).
+Placeholders are only available in footer (and also header if the header is set to be printed on each page).

 * `{pageNumber}` – the current number of the page